 The Val Williams Scholarship in Botany is competitive.
 Proposals are viewed against other proposals submitted for the current round of funding.
 The Scholarship will normally be awarded to one recipient in its entirety unless there are exceptional circumstances where the Scholarship may be split between two recipients.
 If no proposal is of a suitably high standard, no grant will be made in that round.
-Applicants should prepare their proposals carefully and completely, giving brief personal details, academic records (undergraduate and postgraduate, and level of honours awarded), and institution where the project will be carried out.
+Applicants should prepare their proposals carefully and completely, giving brief personal details, academic records (undergraduate and postgraduate, and level of Honours awarded), and institution where the project will be carried out.

 Apart from the academic standing of the applicant, the following will be taken into account in assessing proposals:

 - 1. Evidence of applicant's ability to carry out the project such as experience with the techniques, previous experience in carrying out research and any publications. - 2.
 The scientific and/or theoretical merit of the proposal and the likelihood that it will make a worthwhile contribution to the area of research being supported. - 3.
+The scientific rigour of the proposed methodology and design so that the outcomes of the project will be achieved. - 4.
 Identification and proper budgeting of the particular part of the project that funding will make possible, rather than a request for partial support of a large project.
-Applications may request funding that enables the extension of a project into some new and worthwhile area. - 4.
-The feasibility of the project being carried out within the proposed timetable and with the available resources. - 5.
-Briefly justify the proposed methodology and work schedule. - 6.
-The application form must be completed in sufficient detail to provide a 'stand-alone' proposal.
+Applicants may request funding that enables the extension of a project into some new and worthwhile area. - 5.
+The feasibility of the project being carried out within the proposed timetable and with the available resources.

-- 7. References and publication list may be attached to provide additional information. - 8.
-A copy of an undergraduate record is required from those applicants who are recent graduates or who have no publication list. - 9.
-Application forms can be downloaded from our website: www.austplants.com.au/NS-4 - 10.
-Completed applications should be sent by Email to the Scholarship Convener, Australian Plants Society North Shore Group scholarship@blandfordia.org.au - 11.
+- 6. The application form must be completed in sufficient detail to provide a 'standalone' proposal. - 7.
+References and publication list may be attached to provide additional information. - 8.
+A copy of an undergraduate record is required from those applicants who are recent graduates or who have no publication list.

+Submitting your application

+Application forms can be downloaded from our website: www.austplants.com.au/NS-4

+Completed applications should be sent by Email to the Scholarship Convener, Australian Plants Society North Shore Group scholarship@blandfordia.org.au

 Your application will be acknowledged by return email.